AviatrixSystems/Docs/HowTos/site2cloud.rst

 By default, Aviatrix Transit GW does not advertise Transit VPC CIDR.

-When this field is enabled, Aviatrix Transit GW advertise the Transit VPC CIDR and and also programms AWS route entries.
+When this feature is enabled, Aviatrix Transit GW advertises the Transit VPC CIDR to VGW.
+The Controller programs the 3 RFC1918 routes in AWS route table to point to the Transit GW.
+It also programs the learned routes from VGW into the AWS route table.

-If you deploy instances in the Transit VPC, enabling "Advertise Transit VPC CIDR(s) mode allows the instance to communicate both to
-Spoke VPCs and on-prem network.
+If you deploy instances in the Transit VPC, enabling "Advertise Transit VPC CIDR(s) mode allows the instance to communicate both to Spoke VPCs and on-prem network, assuming the Spoke VPCs are in the RFC1918 range.

 Connected Transit
 --------------------